jtpack/Blue-and-Pink-Synth-Editor/README.md

 # nymphes-gui
-A friendly user interface for nymphes-osc
+A graphical editor for the Dreadbox Nymphes synthesizer.
+Uses nymphes-osc in the background to do the actual communication with the Nymphes.

 2024, Scott Lumsden